keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
   - You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
   - For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security
 - Encryption at rest is supported for all six flavors of DB for RDS.
 Encryption is done using the AWS KMS service.
-Once the RDS instance is encryption enabled, the data in the DB becomes encrypted as well as all backups (automated or snapshots) and read replicas.
+Once the RDS instance has encryption enabled, the data in the DB becomes encrypted as well as all backups (automated or snapshots) and read replicas.
 - After your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance.
 You don't need to modify your database client applications to use encryption.
 - Amazon RDS encryption is currently available for all database engines and storage types.
 However, you need to ensure that the underlying instance type supports DB encryption.
 - You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created and